mongodb-industry-solutions/retail-digital-receipts-backend/docs/adr/ 0001-use-clean-architecture.md

 - **`application/`**: Contains **use cases** like **`CreateInvoice`**, which implement business workflows.
 - **`infrastructure/`**: Contains **implementations of external systems** (e.g., **MongoDB** repository, **Change Stream listener**).
 - **`interfaces/`**: Contains the **API layer** (e.g., FastAPI routes) and data validation schemas.
-- **`tests/`**: Contains unit and integration tests, ensuring that each part of the system works correctly and can be tested independently.

 ### Consequences